Having a clear content strategy will give your users a better experience as well as search engines. The result? a big conversion boost.

 I just did another quick search for ‘face cream lotion’ and I want to show you these results:

-I want you to notice how using the correct term in the title and description, that automatically makes it stand out from the other results and encourages people to visit your website.
+I want you to notice how using the correct term in the title and description, automatically makes it stand out from the other results and encourages people to visit your website.

 You can have the best and most optimized website in the world but if you don’t have people visiting your site because your titles are not optimized you are losing traffic!